close

 Words: 704|Pages: 2|4 min read

-In Theodore Roethke’s “My Papa’s Waltz”, the author is reflecting on his childhood experience involving his father while capturing the theme of parental abuse, through the use of symbolism and other literary devices.
-Peculiar characters are always considered in Literature, especially when examining the influence of a character’s nature in a short poem, in relation to other characters.
+In Theodore Roethke’s “My Papa’s Waltz,” the author reflects on his childhood experience involving his father while capturing the theme of parental abuse through the use of symbolism and other literary devices.
+Peculiar characters are always considered in Literature, especially when examining the influence of a character’s nature in a short poem in relation to other characters.
 “My Papa’s Waltz” is an inspired childhood modern poem from the early 1940s which illustrates a kitchen scene of a tipsy father waltzing with his young son.
-The ambiguous form of the poem is presented from the standpoint of the protagonist the son who recollects a childhood moment that entails both positive and negative results of interacting with a clumsy mannered father.
-In Theodore Roethke’s “My Papa’s Waltz”, the author is reflecting on his childhood experience involving his father while capturing the theme of parental abuse, through the utilization of symbolism and visual imagery.
-This essay will explore the author’s depiction of the loving yet conflicted relationship between the father and his son, as well as how the occurred events shine light into the characterization of both subjects, expressed through the viewpoint of the protagonist.
+The ambiguous form of the poem is presented from the standpoint of the protagonist, the son, who recollects a childhood moment that entails both positive and negative results of interacting with a clumsy-mannered father.
+In Theodore Roethke’s “My Papa’s Waltz,” the author reflects on his childhood experience involving his father while capturing the theme of parental abuse through the utilization of symbolism and visual imagery.
+This essay will explore the author’s depiction of the loving yet conflicted relationship between the father and his son, as well as how the occurred events shine light on the characterization of both subjects, expressed through the viewpoint of the protagonist.

 Roethke appeals to imagery to create an illustration of the occurring events during the waltz between the father and his son in order to create a clear understanding of their conflicted relationship.
-In the fourth stanza, the boy says, “You beat time on my head with a palm caked hard by dirt”.
+In the fourth stanza, the boy says, “You beat time on my head with a palm caked hard by dirt.”
 The term “palm caked” creates a visual interpretation of the father as a hardworking labor man who tends to take out his anger on his son, and in a way correlates to his aggressive and dominant nature.
 Furthermore, the poet utilizes tactile imagery as the term “beat” illustrates the physical pain that his son endures by the hard and caked hand, thus demonstrating both the abusive and negative connotation in the scene.
 The father beating time on his head highlights the reality of the son’s childhood disappearing as a result of witnessing his unstable father, as well as experiencing the physical suffering of his hand.
 It can also be interpreted that the beating of time had caused the son to mature faster than he was supposed to in order to escape his father’s violent character.
 Lastly, the poet includes olfactory imagery when the boy describes his father’s whiskey breath.
-The son is able to provide the readers with an insight into the deep state of his father’s drunkenness as his breath “could make a small boy dizzy”.
+The son is able to provide the readers with an insight into the deep state of his father’s drunkenness as his breath “could make a small boy dizzy.”
 It is also used as a metaphor to describe the strong alcoholic breath of the father, thus hinting that he is highly intoxicated.
+Moreover, this olfactory element not only paints a vivid picture of the scene but also underscores the emotional turmoil experienced by the son, who is caught between love and fear.

 Get a custom paper now from our expert writers.

 The critical analysis of this essay reveals that the poem ‘Papa’s Waltz’ was reflected through the perspective of the son and captured the peculiar waltz between a drunken father and his loving son.
-Additionally, the poem addresses the occurrences which ultimately provide an insight into the nature of their character.
+Additionally, the poem addresses the occurrences which ultimately provide insight into the nature of their character.
 From this understanding, it can be determined that the intent of the poet was not to focus on the ongoing events within the poem but to capture how those events both shaped and influenced the nature and behavior of the subjects.
+This exploration serves to deepen our understanding of the complexities inherent in family dynamics, especially when viewed through the lens of a child’s memory.

 Image of Dr. Charlotte Jacobson